wersosn/leetcode-problems/README.md

 ```

 ## Contributions
-This repository is mainly for personal use, however suggestions and contributions are welcome.
+This repository is mainly for personal use, however suggestions are welcome.

 ## Links
 LeetCode: [wersosn](https://leetcode.com/u/hYSsc9PjMo/)